kriskaykj/Competitive-Mapping/README.md

 > Exampe of mapplot_$READ.jpeg output looking for contamination in Lasius species
 ![mapplot for read 564](mapplot_564.jpeg)

-> Exampe of mapplot_summary.jpeg output looking for contamination in Lasius species in 3 ant species
+> Exampe of mapplot_summary.jpeg output looking for contamination in Lasius species of 3 ant species
 ![summary of mapplots](mapplot_summary.jpeg)